Recruiting, Hiring & Retaining Snow Management Staff

 — Brett Lemcke, CEO of RM Landscape

 Start having conversations with existing employees in July to clarify each person's role for the upcoming winter.
 Equip them to become recruiters to bring in more winter employees.
+And have an established recruiting system in place.

 — Phil Harwood, Grow The Bench and Snowfighters Institute